 This will probably become much more common in the future, with better medical and technical options of influencing the genes of future children [Pearson 1997].
 There will certainly be a lot of discussions about the ethics of this, but my belief is that positive genetic manipulations will eventually become accepted ethically.
 And this might create a race of superhumans, which might even become a new species threatening its creator.

-One can note that a Darwinian type of evolution today does not exist only for Homo Sapiens itself, but for various cultural organisations of humans.
+One can note that a Darwinian type of evolution today does not exist only for Homo sapiens itself, but for various cultural organisations of humans.
 In particular, the economic competition on the world market has many Darwinian features, with survival of the fittest as one central function.

-If you do not agree, or have more ideas on the future of Homo Sapiens, you are welcome to comment on this paper.
+If you do not agree, or have more ideas on the future of Homo sapiens, you are welcome to comment on this paper.
 Your comments may influence future versions of it.
 A forum for discussion is available.

 The original of this paper can be found at http://web4health.info/en/aux/homo-sapiens-future.html.

-There is not very much written about the future of Homo Sapiens.
+There is not very much written about the future of Homo sapiens.
 There are a large number of books about evolution and human evolution and about how humans were formed by evolution, and this is important for understanding what will happen in the future.
 Here are presentations of some such books:

 By Jared Diamond.